puppetlabs/puppet-instruqt-tracks/pe-deploy-and-discover-lab-3-2/01-working-with-puppets-trusted-facts/assignment.md

     ```
 1. 🔀 Switch to the ****Linux Agent 2**** tab and repeat step 1.
 1. 🔀 Switch to the ****PE Console**** tab and click refresh inside the PE Console tab to see attached nodes.
-1. Click on the Linux node names to view the trusted facts for each new node.
+1. Click the Linux node names to view the trusted facts for each new node.

 ---
 ## 🎈 **Congratulations!**